 - Create a login profile with your contact information and that of your organization

 - In advance of finalizing your application through the Online Grant Portal:

 - Download and complete the required Grant Budget Form so that you are prepared to upload it as part of your complete application

 - Have ready your Financial Statements and Annual Report to upload as part of a complete application; and

 - Have ready any other pertinent materials, in electronic form, that you wish to upload as part of your application.

 - Before applying, please read the application guidelines, and contact the SSCF office to confirm eligibility.

-- You will receive a confirmation email within two days of receipt of the application.
+- You will receive a confirmation email immediately upon submission of your grant application.
 If you do not, please contact the SSCF office.